graciousagency/magento-robin-integration/readme.md

 This package is designed as a starting point and a way to show how you could use the ROBIN API in your Magento shop.
 It currently sends over data to ROBIN when a customer and/or order is created or updated through the front- and back-end.
 The module is tested in Magento 1.7, 1.8 and 1.9.

+## Dependency's
+Please ba aware that this package depends upon http://connect20.magentocommerce.com/community/Jowens_JobQueue.
+Please __install it first__ before installing and using this package, otherwise this package won't be usable.

 ## Setup

 __Make sure you have your ROBIN API key and API secret.
 If you don't have the API secret, [You can request it here][request-api-key-secret].
 You can also ask the ROBIN people what your API key is if you don't know where to find it.__